-Any explanation requires deeper analysis than either the Rand Corporation or Israel's finance ministry appear capable of.
+The explanation requires a much deeper analysis than either the Rand Corporation or Israel's finance ministry appears capable of.

-The finance ministry report points out that with a growing population not properly prepared for a modern global economy, the tax burden is increasingly falling on a shrinking middle class.
+The finance ministry report points out that with a growing population not properly prepared for a modern, global economy, the tax burden is falling increasingly heavily on a shrinking middle class.

-The fear is that this will create a vicious cycle.
+The fear is that this will rapidly create a vicious cycle.
 Wealthier Israelis tend to have second passports.
 Overwhelmed by the need to make up the revenue shortfall, they will leave, plunging Israel into irreversible debt.

 Despite this doomsday scenario, Israel seems far from ready to undertake the urgent restructuring needed to salvage its economy.
 Zionism, Israel's official ideology, is predicated on core principles of ethnic separation, Judaisation of territory and Hebrew labour.
-It has always depended on the marginalisation at best, exclusion at worst, of non-Jews.
+It has always depended on the marginalisation at best, exclusion at worst, of non-lews.

 Any effort to dismantle the scaffolding of a Jewish state would create a political crisis.
-Reforms may happen, but they are likely to take place too incrementally to make much difference.
+Reforms may happen, but they are likely to take place too slowly and incrementally to make much difference.

 The Rand report also raises the alarm.
 It notes that both peoples would benefit from peace, though the incentive is stronger for Palestinians.
-Integration into the Middle East would see average wages rise by only five per cent for Israelis, compared to 36 per cent for Palestinians.
+Integration into the Middle East would see average wages rise by only 5 per cent for Israelis, compared to 36 per cent for Palestinians.

-But, while economists may have been able to quantify the benefits of ending the occupation, it is much harder to assess the costs in shekels and dollars.
+But, while its economists may have found it easy to quantify the benefits of ending the occupation, it is much harder to assess the costs in shekels and dollars.

-Over the past six decades, an economic elite has emerged in Israel, whose prestige, power and wealth depends on the occupation.
+Over the past six decades, an economic elite has emerged in Israel whose prestige, power and wealth depends on the occupation.
 Career military officers earn large salaries and retire in their early forties on generous pensions.
-Nowadays, more of these officers live in the settlements.
+Nowadays many of these officers live in the settlements.

 The army top brass are the ultimate pressure group and will not release their grip on the occupied territories without a fight, one they are well placed to win.

 Backing them will be those in the hi-tech sector who have become the engine of the Israeli economy.
-They realised the occupied territories were the ideal laboratory for developing and testing military hardware and software.
+Many are former soldiers who realised the occupied territories were the ideal laboratory for developing and testing military hardware and software.

-Israel's excellence in weaponry, surveillance systems, containment strategies, biometric data collection, crowd control and psychological warfare are all marketable.
-Israeli know-how has become indispensable to the global appetite for "homeland security".
+Israel's excellence in weaponry, surveillance systems, containment strategies, biometric data collection, crowd control, and psychological warfare are all marketable.
+Israeli knowhow has become indispensible to the global appetite for "homeland security".